-Note: Good Manufacturing Practices for pharmaceutical products: main principles as given in Part I of this Schedule shall be complied for the manufacture of Active Pharmaceutical Ingredients.
+Note.- Good Manufacturing Practices for pharmaceutical products: Main principles as given in Part I shall be complied for the manufacture of API.
 In addition to these requirements, the following specific requirements shall also be followed, namely:-

-1. Introduction
+1. Introduction:-

-This document is intended to provide guidance regarding good manufacturing practices (GMP) for the manufacturing of active pharmaceutical ingredients (APIs) under an appropriate system for managing quality.
-It is also intended to help ensure that APIs meet the requirements for quality and purity that they purport or are represented to possess.

-In this guide "manufacturing" is defined to include all operations of receipt of materials, production, packaging, repackaging, labelling, relabelling, quality control, release, storage and distribution of APIs and the related controls.
+1.1.
+General- This document is intended to provide guidance regarding GMP for the manufacturing of APIs under an appropriate system for managing quality.
+It is also intended to help and ensure that APIs meet the requirements for quality and purity that they purport or are represented to possess.
+In this Part "manufacturing" is defined to include all operations of receipt of materials, production, packaging, repackaging, labelling, relabelling, quality control, release, storage and distribution of APIs and the related controls.

-1.2 Scope
+1.2.
+Scope-